alec-g-olson/TemplatePythonProject/docs/software_development_process.rst

 Unit Tests
 """"""""""
-For each subproject we test each src file with a corresponding test file in the unit test folder of the subproject name :code:`test_{src_file_name}`.
+For each subproject we test each src file with a corresponding test file in the unit test folder of the subproject.
+The test file should have the name :code:`test_{src_file_name}`.
 Each src file must have 100% coverage when it's corresponding test file is executed.

 After all individual files are checked for 100% coverage we run all unit tests for the subproject at once and generate test reports that we put in the subproject's report